TimeleapLabs/unchained/quickstart.md

 cp conf.lite.yaml.template conf.lite.yaml
 ```

-Edit it and set a name for your node with the `name` variable,
+Edit it and set a name for your node.

 #### Atlas node